fb-pixel

 These plants require more advanced seed-saving techniques.
 I recommend buying pepper, melon, summer and winter squash seeds from your favorite seed company until you have mastered seed saving successfully, especially if you are growing multiple varieties.

-There are many great seed companies out there, some of which are SowRight Seeds, Botanical Interests from Epic Gardener, Survival Garden Seeds or Territorial Seed Company.
+There are many great seed companies out there that we have purchased from over the years.
+Some of which include SowRight Seeds, Botanical Interests from Epic Gardener, Survival Garden Seeds and Territorial Seed Company.

 Many plants, such as beets, carrots, Swiss chard and parsley, are biennials, which means they require two years to complete their life cycle.
 The plant produces flowers after it overwinters and then produces seeds.